-This week's trick comes from Growth Everywhere podcast where the host Eric Siu and SEO expert Brian Dean discuss strategies and tactics that have helped Backlinko's traffic to increase from 0 to 90.000 visits a month.
+This blog post was inspired by Growth Everywhere podcast where the host Eric Siu and SEO expert Brian Dean discuss strategies and tactics that have helped Backlinko's traffic to increase from 0 to 90.000 visits a month.

 How to create shareable content and scale your content marketing